 A good pair of sunglasses will protect your eyes from the sun’s rays and help you catch more fish.
 Look for high-quality polarized lenses with wraparound frames to cut through the sun’s glare and see fish and structure below the water.
 The best fishing shades will have a thick frame that blocks light from entering the eyes.
 Grey lenses are best in bright conditions with clear water, while amber lenses work better in low light or cloudy, off-colored water.
 Some anglers even go so far as to wear light-colored gloves and a face mask to completely block out the sun.

-SALTWATER FISHING CLOTHES: COLD WEATHER
+SALTWATER CLOTHING FOR COLD WEATHER

 Some of the hottest fishing is done in some of the coldest weather.
 Today’s high-tech fabrics allow you to layer on warmth without a lot of bulk.
 Start with a base layer of breathable fabric that will wick moisture away from the skin.
 Add a mid-layer of breathable fabric with thick loft to trap warmth.
 Finally, put on a windproof, waterproof layer to keep out the elements.